The? that harmonizes your skin and your mind.

 One week after the treatment, there was still visible redness which disappeared in the second week.

-I find few places more enjoyable than sitting in a dermatologist's office, but I also understand that it often equates to more time and money than some people are willing to spend treating sunspots.
-Fortunately, there are many ingredients that target hyperpigmentation from the comfort of your own bathroom - no office visit required (usually).
+I find few places more enjoyable than sitting in a dermatologist's office, but I also understand that it often equates to more time and money than some people are willing to devote to the treatment of sunspots.
+Fortunately, there are many ingredients that target hyperpigmentation in the comfort of your own bathroom... no office visit required (usually).
 Bhanusali cites exfoliants like kojic acid, a mild alpha-hydroxy acid, as an accessible option for fading brown spots over time, as they remove dead skin cells to reveal brighter, more even skin underneath.

 He also suggests products with niacinamide, another star ingredient, to help brighten skin, fight inflammation and strengthen your moisture barrier.